← Previous · All Episodes · Next →

 Matt Heywood:

 Yeah, it was cool.
-Definitely a good thing to see a company grow like that so that I have a better idea of what it actually takes because that whole process of bringing a product to market was years years to
+Definitely a good thing to see a company grow like that so that I have a better idea of what it actually takes, because that whole process of bringing a product to market was years and years to

 Emma Ulveland: